alvinng4/Gravity-Simulator/README.md

 # 2D-N-body-gravity-simulator
 Welcome to my CS50 Python project: 2D N-body gravity simulator.
-This project is currently in the initial stage of development.
+This project is currently in development.
 More functions are going to be implemented in the future.

+## Progress
+* Euler and Euler-Cromer methods for N-body are implemented.
+* 4 modes are available: Void, Solar System, Figure-8 Orbit and Pythagorean Three-Body Orbit.
+* Will implement RK4 very soon.
 ## Quick Start
 ### Install required packages

-Before running the program, make sure that you have the pygame and numpy packages installed.
+Before running the program, make sure that you have the following packages installed:
+1. pygame
+2. numpy
+3. scipy
+4. numba

 You can install them by running the following commands in terminal:
 ```
 pip3 install pygame
 pip3 install numpy
+pip3 install scipy
+pip3 install numba
 ```
-### Run the program
+### Running the program
 Once you have downloaded the source files, open a terminal window, navigate to the directory of the source files and run:
 ```
 python3 gravity_sim